aaranburu/Deep-Reinforcement-Learning-Nanodegree-Udacity/Navigation/Report.md

 ## Ideas for future work

-1. Extensive hyperparameter optimization
-2. Double Deep Q Networks
+1. Explore Double Deep Q Networks to avoid overestimation of Q-values in the early learning stages
-3. Prioritized Experience Replay
-4. Dueling Deep Q Networks
+3. Implement Prioritized Experience Replay by giving priority weights or probabilities (based on the TD error) to the samples stored in    the replay buffer.
+This helps to increase the selection frequency of relevant experiences or samples.
+4. Use Dueling Deep Q Networks to mantain two Deep Q networks.
+While one network estimates state values, the other predicts the state-      dependent action advantage function.
+The combination of both has been proven to improve vanilla algorithm significantly.
-5. RAINBOW Paper
+5. Investigate on Google´s DeepMind RAINBOW Paper and try to replicate results.
-6. Learning from pixels
+6. Learning from pixels.
+Although a CNN has been designed in order to adapt to the new state-space, GPU performance capacity would be      required to accomplish training.